-- logging in to the dedicated Shareholder Portal at www.sse-shares.com □; or - calling Link on 0345 143 4005\ and speaking to one of the team.
+- calling Link on 0345 143 4005 and speaking to one of the team.

 If you do not have a UK bank or building society account, your dividends can be paid directly into a bank account outside of the UK using the International Payment service.
-Please visit https://ww2.linkgroup.eu/ips I for further information.
+Please visit https://ww2.linkgroup.eu/ips for further information.